hapax/hapax.github.io/assets/pyramid.md

 	</figure>

-Let us now divide a hypercube in the following way: draw a point at the center, and from that point, draw a line to each corner.
+Let us now divide a hypercube in the following way: draw a point at the centre, and from that point, draw a line to each corner.
 These lines form the edges of a $(n-1)$-hypercube-based hyperpyramid, which sounds a bit crazy but is actually very simple.
 We illustrate for the simple cases below.